solarslurpi/GrowBuddies/docs/index.md

 # Welcome to GrowBuddy!
 Hello!
 Thank you for stopping by.

-GrowBuddy is an Open DIY gardening project to make growing plants in a grow tent the happiest possible experience.
-The idea is these devices and the software running on them act as gardening buddies.
-Doing tasks that improve the grow experience.
+GrowBuddy is an Open DIY project.

+GrowBuddy Buddies monitor and maintain the best grow experience.

+TODO: picture of grow tent with snifferbuddy.
+Then to the side a picture of vaporbuddy....

 The available features will evolve incrementally over time.
 Currently available Buddies:
 - [SnifferBuddy](snifferbuddy.md)